johnpcarter/WxServiceAlerts/README.md

 # WxServiceAlerts

-webMethods package to allow alerts to be triggered based on service usage i.e. number of executions, average delay and/or number of errors.
+webMethods package to provide metrics on service usage and provide alerts based on number of executions, average delay and/or number of errors.

 *local installation*